alanqrwang/alanqrwang.github.io/readinglist.md

 *The God Delusion*, Richard Dawkins
 *Rafa*, Rafael Nadal and John Carlin
 *Rebooting AI: Building Artificial Intelligence We Can Trust*, Gary Marcus and Ernest Davis
+*Beyond Order: 12 More Rules for Life*, Jordan Peterson

 ### 2020:
 *The Selfish Gene\**, Richard Dawkins